iqeo/iqeo-conf/README.md

 Need docs...

-* Hash operators [] & []= - done!
+* Hash operators [] & []=
-* Nested configurations - done!
+* Nested configurations
-* Nested configurations inherit settings - done!
+* Nested configurations inherit settings
-* Nested configurations override inherited settings - done!
+* Nested configurations override inherited settings
-* Load configurations from a string or file at creation - done!
+* Load configurations from a string or file at creation
 * Iterate over items hash - by delegation to hash
+* Indifferent hash access - using ActiveSupport/HashWithIndifferentAccess

 ## Todo

 Need time (have motivation)...

-* Indifferent hash access
 * Configuration file load path
 * Use an existing configuration for defaults
-* Clean DSL syntax for creating a configuration - just a block ?
+* Clean DSL syntax for creating a nested configuration - just a block ?
 * Load configurations from a string or file after creation / in DSL block
 * Option to get hash directly to prevent polluting namespace with delegated hash methods
 * Blank slate for DSL ? - optional ?